sander76/aioble/README.md

 ```
 python setup.py install
 ```
-## Use
-You must call disconnect, even if a connection was not successful, in order to cleanup dbus related resources.

 ## Linux
 Supports Linux distributions with BlueZ >= 5.45
+#### Note
+You must call disconnect, even if a connection was not successful, in order to cleanup dbus related resources.
 ## Mac OS
 Supports macOS
 ## Windows